 A work of caution with a letter tray is to not allow things to pile up.
 Deal with your paperwork weekly, if not daily!

 A filing cabinet is great because you can lock them if you wish.
-I chose this particular filing cabinet because it combines the letter trays and filing cabinet in one.
+I chose this particular filing cabinet because it combines the letter trays and filing cabinets in one.

 Step 4 // Create a system that keeps paper clutter away